awsdocs/aws-systems-manager-user-guide/doc_source/distributor-working-with-packages-deploy.md

 1. For **Installation type**, choose one of the following:
    + **Uninstall and reinstall**: The package is completely uninstalled, and then reinstalled\.
 The application is unavailable until the reinstallation completes\.
    + **In\-place update**: Only new or changed files are added to the existing installation according to instructions you provide in an `update` script\.
 The application remains available throughout the update process\.
-This option is not supported for AWS\-published packages except the `AWSEC2Launch-Agent` package\.
+This option is not supported for AWS published packages except the `AWSEC2Launch-Agent` package\.

 1. For **Name**, verify that the name of the package you selected is entered\.